regisftm/owasp-toronto/demo/06-calico-metrics.md

-Calico Component Metrics
+# Calico Component Metrics

 Use Prometheus configured for Calico components to get valuable metrics about the health of Calico on a Graphana dashboard.

 Felix is a daemon that runs on every machine that implements network policy.
 Felix is the brains of Calico.
-Typha is an optional set of pods that extends Felix to scale traffic between Calico nodes and the datastore.
-The kube-controllers pod runs a set of controllers which are responsible for a variety of control plane functions, such as resource garbage collection and synchronization with the Kubernetes API.
+Typha is an optional set of pods that extends Felix to scale traffic between Calico nodes and the data store.
+The kube-controllers pod runs a set of controllers responsible for various control plane functions, such as resource garbage collection and synchronization with the Kubernetes API.

 You can configure Felix, Typha, and/or kube-controllers to provide metrics to Prometheus.